-All members and officers are servants of the public and they are indispensable to one another, but their responsibilities are distinct.
-Members are responsible to the electorate and serve only so long as their term of office lasts.
-Members are responsible for the strategic direction and control of the Council through their work at meetings of the Council, its committees and sub-committees.
+All memberCouncillors and oOfficers are servants of the public and they are indispensable to one another, but their responsibilities are distinct.
+MemberCouncillors are responsible to the electorate and serve only so long as their term of office lasts.
+MemberCouncillors are responsible for the strategic direction and control of the Council through their work at meetings of the Council, its cCommittees and sSub-cCommittees.

 Officers are responsible to the Council.
-Their job is to give advice to members and the Council and to carry out the Council's work under the direction and control of the Council, its committees and sub-committees.
+Their job is to give advice to memberCouncillors and the Council and to carry out the Council's work under the direction and control of the Council, its cCommittees.
 Officers are responsible for the day to day management of services.

-Mutual respect between members and officers is essential to good local government.
-Close familiarity between individual member and officers can damage this relationship and prove embarrassing to other members and officers.
+Mutual respect between memberCouncillors and officers is essential to good ILocal gGovernment.
+Close familiarity between individual memberCouncillors and officers can damage this relationship and prove embarrassing to other memberCouncillors and officers.

-If a relationship exists between members and officers who could give the appearance of an improper relationship, advice should be sought from the Chief Executive or the Monitoring Officer.
+If a relationship exists between memberCouncillors and officers who could give the appearance of an improper relationship, advice should be sought from the Chief Executive or from the Council Solicitor/Monitoring Officer.